Alex Mundy - Dentons

 What are you trying to achieve at law fairs?

-This year when we go to fairs, due to the recent combination [SNR Denton recently merged with two other firms, Salans and Fraser Milner Casgrain, to become Dentons], we’re trying to get our brand out there.
-We want students to know about us and the opportunities that we have to offer.
+The law fairs are our big opportunity each year to engage with students on campus and ensure as many students as possible know about our opportunities.
 Generally speaking, the fairs are a really good chance for students to come and talk to a variety of people from the firm, meet the trainees and see what life is like at the coalface.

 What's the best question you’ve been asked at a fair?